Trevi Fountain in Rome

 Don’t forget to check Campo de’Fiori.
 An outdoors market that offers authentic Italian products.
 Loved how colorful everything was- the oranges, the lemons, the tomatoes.
 I got a little bit thirsty, so I had to try a freshly squeezed orange juice.
 I think it was the best I had.

-If you follow the course of the road you will reach the Pantheon, one of the best-preserved monuments of ancient Rome.
+If you follow the course of the road you will reach The Pantheon, one of the best-preserved monuments of ancient Rome.
 Originally a church, it had a unique feature that makes this place worth visiting.
 The rotunda with a massive domed ceiling that was the largest of its kind when it was built.
 The price for entry is 5 €.

 Around the Pantheon there are a lot of cute cafés.
 I found “Mr. 100 Tiramisu” that looked amazing, but it didn’t have any seating available, so I went to the other location on my list “Ginger”.
 They have a great variety of breakfast and brunch options.
 So I went with the pancakes.
 Delicious!!

+I had a late start in the second morning.
+Let’s just say… the snooze button won.
+But after a nice breakfast at the hotel I was ready to start exploring.
 The first tourist attraction of the day was Piazza di Spagna.
 It is known for the architecture of the Spanish Steps, recognizable due to the fact that many movies have used them as their backdrop.
 A while ago you were allowed to sit on them, but not anymore.

 At the top of the stairs you will find the church of the Trinità del Monte.
 I recommend you to go up anyway because the view from there is spectacular.

 No trip to Rome is complete without trying a Tiramisu.
-In the proximity of the steps there is a location called Pompi Tiramisù that offers some delicious desserts.

-Best tiramisu in Rome
+Best tiramisu in Rome at Pompi Tiramisu near the Spanish Steps

 From Piazza di Spagna follow Via del Corso, the main shopping street of Rome, and you will reach Piazza del Popolo, the largest square in Rome.
 Walk around to see the twin churches and the fountains.